This guide covers everything about Fast Track. Each section stands on its own. Tap any topic below to jump

 🎨 Theme

 Switch between 7 visual themes.
 The board, background, and colors all change.
-Music changes to match.
+Music

 🎵 Music Toggle